Neabag/spacex-program-launch/README.md

 3. useState and useEffects hooks are used to load data at initial render and to update data on filter selections

 ## Errors in Json Provided
-value of "launch_landing" attribute doesn't exist in the json received from https://api.spaceXdata.com/v3/launches?limit=100 (all urls provided) but filter APIs works fine, I have shown N/A if the value of land_success is not retrieved from server
+value of "launch_landing" attribute doesn't exist in the json received from https://api.spaceXdata.com/v3/launches?limit=100 (all urls provided) but filter APIs works fine, I have shown N/A if the value of "launch_landing" attribute is not retrieved from server